CollectiveOpenSourceHardware/collectiveopensourcehardware.github.io/_education/3i_commissioning.md

 If existing, you can look at the PCB using a thermal camera to detect hot spots with short circuits.

 ![Testing of short circuits](/media_files/testing_short_circuit.jpg)

+If there is a short circuit you see a red area in the thermal camera.
+This indicates a high current flow which let the PCB getting hot.